Codemos-Inc/Auxiliary-Theme-Registry/README.md

 - `publisher`, `extension`, `theme` property values are case insensitive, but we recommend using the exact names to avoid confusion.
 - The value of the `theme` property will be shown when selecting themes so it is suggested to use a display name that is more readable like 'Theme 2' and not 'theme1-dark' in the example 'index.json' file.
 - Modern updates registry indexes by comparing the `version` property value in the `index.json` with the version of the repository's latest release tag.
 If the version of the `index.json` is lower than the latest release tag, Modern will update the registry index, clearing all cached/installed themes.
 (This is done to reduce the number of requests to the registry repository.)
 So, it is important to update the `version` property value when you are preparing for the next release.
 - You should only use `Marketplace` or `GitHub` as the value of the `origin` property.
-The value `Bundled` is only used by Codemos to indicate that the theme is bundled with Modern and `Builtin` is only used to indicate that the theme is a builtin theme of VS Code.
+The value `Bundled` is only used by Codemos to indicate that the theme is bundled with Modern and `Built-in` is only used to indicate that the theme is a built-in theme of VS Code.

 Example `index.json` for the imaginary registry: